Seagram Building: Site

 During the late 19th century, the Seagram Building's site had included the original Steinway & Sons piano factory, as well as tenements made of brick or brownstone.
-The Park Avenue railroad line had run in an open-cut in the middle of Park Avenue until the 1900s.
-The construction of Grand Central Terminal in the early 20th century covered the line, spurring development in the surrounding area, Terminal City.
-The adjacent stretch of Park Avenue became a wealthy neighborhood with upscale apartments, including the Montana Apartments, on the site of the piano factory.
+The Park Avenue railroad line had run in an open cut in the middle of Park Avenue until the 1900s.
+The construction of Grand Central Terminal in the early 20th century covered the line, spurring development in the surrounding area, known as Terminal City.
+The adjacent stretch of Park Avenue became a wealthy neighborhood with upscale apartments, including the Montana Apartments, built in 1914 on the site of the piano factory.
 Largely commercial International Style skyscrapers replaced many of the residential structures on Park Avenue during the 1950s and 1960s.
 These skyscrapers included the Seagram Building, Lever House, the Union Carbide Building, and the Pepsi-Cola Building.
+Many of these structures either had setbacks, like many of the city's early-20th-century skyscrapers, or were built as glassy rectangular slabs with few decorations.
 When the Seagram site was assembled in the early 1950s, it contained the Montana Apartments and four smaller row houses and apartment buildings.

 Architecture

 German-American architect Ludwig Mies van der Rohe designed the Seagram Building in the International Style.
-Philip Johnson was the co-architect and the partnership of Ely Jacques Kahn and Robert Allan Jacobs were the associate architects.
+Philip Johnson was the co-architect, being responsible for the entrance canopies, elevators, lighting, and restaurant spaces.
+The partnership of Ely Jacques Kahn and Robert Allan Jacobs were the associate architects.
 Numerous consultants were involved in the building's design, including mechanical engineers Jaros, Baum & Bolles; structural engineers Severud-Elstad Krueger; electrical engineer Clifton E. Smith; lighting consultant Richard Kelly; acoustics consultant Bolt Beranek and Newman; graphics consultant Elaine Lustig; and landscape architects Charles Middeleer and Karl Linn.

-Phyllis Lambert, a Bronfman family member and the daughter of Seagram CEO Samuel Bronfman, whose idea it was to develop the building, did not impose a budget on Mies.
+Phyllis Lambert—a Bronfman family member and the daughter of Seagram CEO Samuel Bronfman, whose idea it was to develop the building—did not impose a budget on Mies.
 Lambert said the Seagram Building was supposed to "be the crowning glory of everyone's work, his own, the contractor's, and Mies's".
 The architects used new or redesigned materials if they believed these innovations provided an improvement over existing products.
 The design used costly, high-quality materials, including bronze, travertine, and marble.
-The lavish interior, overseen by Johnson, was designed to ensure cohesion with the appearance of the facade.
+The lavish interior, overseen by Johnson, was intended to complement the appearance of the facade.
 The Seagram Building was the first office building in the world to use extruded bronze on a facade, as well as the first New York City skyscraper with full-height plate glass windows.